 This easy pecan pie recipe is a classic Southern dessert.
-Sweet and salty pecan filling in a flaky pie crust makes this a family favorite for Thanksgiving, Christmas, and all year!
+Salty pecans caramelize in a sweet filling and flaky crust for the BEST pecan pie!
+It is a must for Thanksgiving and a favorite for Christmas and family suppers!

 • Flavor and Texture.
 Nutty pecans in a rich, buttery, caramel-like pie filling sit inside a perfect, flaky homemade pie crust.
 Yum!

 • Simple Ingredients.
-With only seven ingredients in this pie filling, which include salt and vanilla extract, it’s easy to enjoy the pie’s simple, buttery, nutty goodness.
+With only seven ingredients in this pie filling, which include salt, maple syrup, and vanilla extract, it’s easy to enjoy the pie’s simple, buttery, nutty goodness.

 • Easy recipe.
 This recipe comes together quickly and easily.
-Stir the pecan pie filling together in a mixing bowl and pour into the pie crust and bake.
+Stir the pecan pie filling together in one mixing bowl, pour into the pie crust, and bake.

 What is Pecan Pie?

 Pecan Pie is classic old-fashioned Southern baking at its best.
-It is made with simple ingredients, including pecans, butter, sugar, and eggs.
+It is made with simple ingredients, including pecans, butter, sugar, and eggs, that bake into the most delicious, sweet, salty, buttery dessert!

 This easy recipe is a great pie recipe for beginning bakers as well as the most skilled cooks!